michalasobczak/synopticly/README.md

 Simple service discovery software package consisting of agent, API and visualization panel.

+## PROJECT GOALS
+Looking for software-based synoptic panel for application cluster monitoring (e.g. OpenShift/OKD with Docker cointainers).
+Thinking of employing Elasticsearch + Kibana (canvas, visualizations), Grafana or even built monitoring into recent OKD versions.
+Found it too complicated to fit into our timeframe for this task.
+Here you have much simpler aproach, which does exactly what it should from our perspective.

 ## COMPONENTS

 The following components provide basic functionality of **synopticly** prototype.
 Once it will reach its required maturity will migrate from this software scaffold to something more appropriate in terms of applying it in enterprise environment.